-As long as you have a little hand-eye coordination and a paddle, you can handle a game of table tennis.
-As two-time table-tennis Olympian Sean O’Neill says, “Table tennis is ubiquitous.
+“Table tennis is ubiquitous.
 Everyone is playing it.
-Everyone is having fun.”
-The other must-have for a good game of table tennis is, well, the table.
+Everyone is having fun,” says two-time table-tennis Olympian Sean O’Neill.
+If you want to join the fun, all you need is a little hand-eye coordination, a paddle, and, well, the table.
 And not all tables are created equal.
-Some tables are lighter than others and are designed to be easily stored or to withstand the weather outside.
+Some tables are lighter than others, and some models are designed to be easily stored or to withstand the weather outside.
 Then there are tables that look so good you’ll want them to be on permanent display.

-To find the best table-tennis tables for every type of player and space, we spoke to eight experts for their recommendations for all types of players and budgets.
+To find the best table-tennis tables for every type of player and space, we spoke to eleven experts for their recommendations for all types of needs and budgets.
 (We have recommendations for table-tennis paddles as well.)
-If you don’t want to scroll through all the options, you can click any of the links below to jump straight to the table-tennis table that sounds right for you.
+If you don’t want to scroll through all the options, you can click any of the links in our table of contents to the left to jump straight to the table-tennis table that sounds right for you.

 What we’re looking for

 The thicker the table is, the more bounce you get, but also the more expensive the table is.
 “The bounce of the ball is usually lower on a cheaper table,” says Sameh Awadallah, a former United States National Coach and owner of SATTA Table Tennis Academy.
-“You’re probably not going to see a 25-millimeter table for $300,” he explains.
+“You’re probably not going to see a 25-mm. table for $300.”
+When you play with slimmer tables, “the bounce is lower and not as consistent,” says Yanjun Gao, a former National Collegiate Table Tennis Association champ and the head coach of NYU’s table-tennis team.
+To know if it’s thick enough without getting a tape measure, look for tables that are approved by the ITTF.
+To achieve a consistent high bounce, you want a thicker table that will reduce vibration.
+“Remember, the ball is only two ounces, so you don’t want that vibration transferring to it,” O’Neill says.

-Storage: Certain features such as wheels will make your table easy to transport and store, while other tables need to be kept in one spot.
+Certain features such as wheels will make your table easy to transport and store, while other tables need to be kept in one spot.
 Folding allows tables to be stored compactly when you’re not playing.
-Personal playback, which gives users a chance to practice on their own, is sometimes an added feature with folding tables that have automatic anti-tilting locks.
+Personal playback — when one half of the table folds upwards to create a wall, and gives users a chance to hit the ball back and forth and practice on their own — is sometimes an added feature with folding tables that have automatic anti-tilting locks.

 Best overall table-tennis table